Kvazemorda/energyCount/README.md

 # energyCount
- accounting of energy resources at a remote distance and the exchange of data via e-mail
+accounting of energy resources at a remote distance and the exchange of data via e-mail java, maven, hibernate, javafx